-Audit Committee Chairman was appointed on 1 January 2011.
+Audit Committee Chairman was appointed in 2011.
 She has worked in the financial services industry for over 30 years.
-She retired from Deloitte in

-2009, where she had been a tax partner since 1990.
-She is currently a director of Impax Environmental Markets plc.
+She retired from Deloitte in 2009, where she had been a tax partner since 1990.
+She is currently a director of Impax Environmental Markets plc and JPMorgan US Smaller Companies Investment Trust plc.